 The Company has a mining lease agreement for the Roberts Gold Property which comprises an aggregate of 104 unpatented claims covering approximately 2,080 acres.
-The property is contiguous to and north of the Company's Afgan-Kobeh Property.
+The property is contiguous to and north of the Company's Afgan-Kobeh Property located in Eureka County, Nevada.